Hervera/Herve_Nkurikiyimfura_test/README.md

 ---

-## Question C: Geo Distributed LRU Cache with Time Expiration (lru-cache directory)
+## Test 3: Geo Distributed LRU Cache with Time Expiration (lru-cache directory)

 **Description**
 The goal is to write a new library that can be integrated into the Ormuco stack.
 This library should implement a Geo Distributed Least Recently Used (LRU) cache with time expiration.
 It is designed to meet several key criteria: